Council plan overview report - Corporate health

 Place

-Cold, coughs or flu was the reason for the most days lost, accounting for just over one in four (26%) of the absence, whilst stress accounted for one in five (20%) of the days lost in the period.
+Cold/cough/flu was the reason for the most days lost in the period accounting for 30% of the absence, whilst stress/anxiety/depression accounted for just over 11% of the absence.

 Resources